A random Schr\"odinger operator associated with the Vertex Reinforced Jump Process on infinite graphs: Passing to the limit: proof of Theorem , Proposition , Proposition

 the local time of \(Z\) up to time \(T\).
-Using Theorem~\ref{thm_u_beta_STZ} and the coupling of Section~\ref{ss_Kolmogorov}, the time-changed VRJP \((Z_t)\) on \(\ggg_n\), starting at \(i_0\), is a mixture of Markov jump process with jumping rates from \(i\) to \(j\)
+Using Corollary~\ref{rep_VRJP_fini} and the coupling in Lemma~\ref{coupling}, the VRJP in exchangeable time scale on \(\ggg_n\), starting at \(i_0\), is a mixture of Markov jump processes with jump rates from \(i\) to \(j\)